SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 -----------------------

 <a name="practice-15"></a>
-### Practice 15 : Running the same command with different files successively with `for` loop
+### Practice 15 : Getting basic stats
 * Go into the directory `LINUX-TP/Data/fastq/pairedTwoIndividusGzippedIrigin` - `cd`
 * List the directory content
 * Run fastq-stats program ( [more](http://manpages.ubuntu.com/manpages/xenial/man1/fastq-stats.1.html) to get stats about the fastq file `irigin1_1.fastq.gz`
 {% highlight bash %}
 fastq-stats -D irigin1_1.fastq.gz
 {% endhighlight %}
+* BONUS :
-* Use a `for` loop to run fastq-stats with every fastq file in the directory
+Use a `for` loop to run fastq-stats with every fastq file in the directory
 {% highlight bash %}
 for file in *fastq; do
   fastq-stats -D $file > $file.fastq-stats ;